Envirometrix/PredictiveSoilMapping/01-Introduction.md

-difference compared to PSM, where the object of study is frequently an individual soil property and the objective is to map the pattern of spatial distribution of that property (over some depth interval), often independently from consideration of the spatial distribution of soil individuals or other soil properties.
+difference compared to PSM, where the object of study is frequently an individual soil property and the objective is to map the pattern of spatial distribution of that property (over some depth interval), and independent from consideration of the spatial distribution of soil individuals or other soil properties.

-Soil maps give answers to three basic questions: (1) what is mapped?, (2) what is the predicted value?, and (3) where is it?
+Soil maps give answers to three basic questions: (1) what is mapped?
+(2) what is the predicted value? and (3) where is it?
 Thematic accuracy of a map tells us how accurate predictions of targeted soil properties are overall, while the spatial resolution helps us locate features with some specified level of spatial precision.